With Suu Kyi banned, Myanmar voters ponder 'proxy presidents'

 Even if her National League for Democracy (NLD) wins big, Suu Kyi is barred from the presidency by a constitution written by Myanmar's powerful military.
 It ruled the country for nearly 50 years before a nominally civilian government ushered in an era of faltering reform in 2011.

-Suu Kyi vowed on Thursday to run the country from "above the president", filling the position with a proxy she has chosen but not disclosed, a move that could antagonise the military.
+Suu Kyi vowed on Thursday to run the country from "above the president", filling the position with a proxy she has chosen but not disclosed, a move that could antagonize the military.

 It has also left Myanmar's voters with a presidential puzzle: If not "Mother Suu", as she is affectionately known, then who?